blackfireq/frontend-nanodegree-arcade-game/README.md

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

 There are no requirements to play this game.
-It runs in the browser.
+- It runs in the browser.
+- All you need to do is open the index file in the browser.
+- On most computers you can simply click on the index.html file.

 How to play the game.
 - Get the player to the water.